behreajj/AsepriteAddons/README.md

 `elseif` (not `elif`) is one word.
 Conditions are followed by `then`.
 The entire block concludes with `end`.

-For custom classes, method syntax uses the colon `:` while field syntax uses the period `.`.
+For custom classes, methods called with `:` pass `self` as the first parameter implicitly, while methods called with `.` do not.
+I use it to distinguish instance methods from static methods.
 If you're encountering a `nil` error at a method call, double-check check for this error.
+See discussion [here](https://stackoverflow.com/questions/3779671/why-cant-i-use-setunion-instead-of-set-union).

 ### Aseprite